jhu-dvrk/dvrk-readthedocs/docs/pages/firmware.rst

 * :ref:`ESPM <espm>`: FPGA based, designed by Intuitive Surgical. dVRK Si only, located in PSM/ECM arm.
 Board design is not open-sourced, firmware is specific to dVRK and is not open-sourced.
-Boots from EPROM or custom dVRK bootloader with SD card.
+Reprogrammed using the :ref:`ESXX programmer <esxx>` and boots from on-board Flash.

 * :ref:`ESSJ <essj>`: FPGA based, designed by Intuitive Surgical. dVRK Si with SUJ only, located in SUJ arms.
 Board design is not open-sourced, firmware is specific to dVRK and is not open-sourced.
-Boots from EPROM or custom dVRK bootloader with SD card.
+Reprogrammed using the :ref:`ESXX programmer <esxx>` and boots from on-board Flash.

 * :ref:`dSIB-Si and dSIB-Si-Z <dsib-si-setup>`: STM32 microprocessor based,
   designed at JHU for the :ref:`dVRK Si with SUJ <setup-si-suj>`.
 Boards